generationtech/rust-RustyToolbox/README.md

 2. Extract RustyToolbox github sources

+3. Run `npm i` to install needed nodejs modules

-3. Run `npm link` to create a global command link in either Linux or Windows
+4. Run `npm link` to create a global command link in either Linux or Windows

-4. A copy of `steamcmd.exe` is included with our GitHub repo and should update itself when ran by the RustyToolbox utilities.
+5. A copy of `steamcmd.exe` is included with our GitHub repo and should update itself when ran by the RustyToolbox utilities.
 If not, you can install a current version yourself by downloading it from [here](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip) and unzipping to `steam/` .
 Do <b>not</b> use the `steam/` directory from your Rust server or any other active Steam game installation